gerald1248/bottomless-datacentre-slides/deck/slides.combined.md.txt

 [q]: {"a2s:type": "quote-sw", "a2s:delref": true, "fill": "#27bdce", "fillStyle": "solid"}
 ```

+<small>Source: D.H.
+Hansson.
+2016. <a href="https://m.signalvnoise.com/program-to-where-the-performance-puck-is-going-to-be-not-where-it-has-been/">Signal v.
+Noise</a>.</small>

 <aside class="notes" data-markdown>
-Disclaimer: this is a very rare point of disagreement with DHH.
+Disclaimer: this is a very rare point of disagreement with DGG.
 What is more, his specific point in the blog post (the exceptional performance gains of ARM chips) is indeed remarkable.
 The question is what should be done with these gains considering that, like the gains predicted by Moore's Law, they cannot go on forever.
 </aside>

 # THE MISSING THREE PER CENT